asbeane/RubyTetris/README.md

   T => T Tetris Piece <br>
     T.new()<br>

 Each of the Piece classes have the same 3 public functions, plus 1 private helper, implemented.
-Which allows for simpler, and more reporducable use when using the  different classes.<br><br>

 Public Methods:<br>
 can_place() - Arguments<br>